eorroe/NodeList.js/README.md

 // Or:
 $('#container div').firstChild.remove();

-$('#container div').textContent = ''; // Or map textContent by setting textContent of NodeList to an empty string
+$('#container div').textContent = ''; // Or remove by setting textContent of NodeList to an empty string
 ```

 ## Filtering